Our Book Binding Methods Explained

-If you’re publishing, or self-publishing a book, or creating another multiple page document such as a company report or catalogue, one of the elements of the process to consider is the book binding method
+If you’re publishing, or self-publishing a book, or creating another multiple page document such as a company report or catalogue, an important factor to think about is the type of binding you’ll use.

 Perfect Binding